More Signs Of Donald Trump 2020 Doom And Gloom, New Poll Shows Joe Biden Leading Crucial Michigan By 10 Points

 The EPIC/MRA poll released on Wednesday also showed that 48 percent of Michigan voters would vote against Trump, regardless of who the Democrats nominated, if the election were held today.
 And 55 percent of voters in the state gave Trump an “unfavorable” job approval rating.

-Michigan remains the home of the United States automobile industry, and Trump has proposed crippling tariffs on imports from Mexico that would suddenly raise the price of American-made cars and badly damage auto workers in Michigan, according to USA Today.
+Michigan remains the home of the United States’ automobile industry, and Trump has proposed crippling tariffs on imports from Mexico that would suddenly raise the price of American-made cars and badly damage auto workers in Michigan, according to USA Today.

 As The Inquisitr reported, a poll released last week also showed Biden “flipping” the traditionally Republican state of Arizona, albeit by a much narrower two-point margin.
 If Biden were to win Arizona, he would be the first Democrat since 1996 to take the state, and only the second since 1948.